ucsb-cs24/f23/_lectures/lect01.md

 # Topics

 * Course overview
-	- why study data structures, C++ and git?
+	- why study data structures?
 	- what are the goals of this class?
 * We'll review a few concepts from CS16
 	- pointers